• Skip to primary navigation

 Ingredients

-• ⅓ cup green onions sliced into 1 inch pieces
+• 2 green onion sliced into 1 inch-long pieces

 Instructions

-• In a small bowl, mix together your water and cornstarch.
+• In a small bowl, mix together anchovy stock and cornstarch.
+Set aside.

-• Then add in your roasted black bean paste.
-Fry it in the oil for 1 minute.
+• Fry the roasted black bean paste in the oil for 1 minute constantly stirring it.

-• Then add in your onion, green onions that are sliced in 1 inch pieces, and fish cakes.
-Give it a stir until everything is covered in the sauce.
+• Then add in onion, green onions and fish cakes.
+Mix until well combined.

-• Pour in your cornstarch water and dried kelp into the pot.
-Mix altogether scraping the base of the pot.
-Allow this to boil and reduce to a simmer for 5 minutes or until sauce has thickened.
+• Stir in cornstarch stock mixture until combined with other ingredients.
+Bring to a boil and reduce to a simmer for 5 minutes on medium heat or until sauce has thickened.

-• Add in your rice cakes and mix into the sauce.
-Season with sugar.
-Boil this for 10 minutes until rice cakes are soft but chewy or fork tender.
+• Mix in strained rice cakes.
+Season with sugar and oyster sauce to taste.
+Simmer for 5-10 minutes until rice cakes are soft but chewy or fork tender.
+Remove off heat.

 Nutrition